North Queensferry to Dunfermline

 Dunfermline – Scotland’s Newest City

-The Fife Pilgrim Way winds into picturesque Pittencrieff Park.
-Why not take the time to discover its wooded glen, formal gardens, monument to Andrew Carnegie, café and resident peacocks.
+The Fife Pilgrim Way winds into picturesque Pittencrieff Park in Scotland’s newest city of Dunfermline.
+Why not take the time to discover its wooded glen, formal gardens, monument to Dunfermline’s famous son Andrew Carnegie, café and resident peacocks.
 You encounter impressive Dunfermline Abbey at the exit, with its tower parapet carved to commemorate King Robert the Bruce.
 Step off the path to Carnegie Library and Galleries as well as shops and restaurants.

 You will pass St Margaret’s RC Memorial Church which is the home of a precious first-class relic of St Margaret (a shoulder bone).